mihahribar/ikea-assignment/README.md

 - Lambda function called `ikea-lambda-aggregator`
 - CloudWatch for logs with log group called `/aws/lambda/ikea-lambda-aggregator`

-All this is defined in the `/infrastructure` folder.
+All this is defined in the `/infrastructure` folder in file `/infrastructure/src/main/java/com/ikea/IkeaAssignmentStack.java`.

 To destroy the created stack run: